CSV-Decode: Certifiable Sub-Vocabulary Decoding for Efficient Large Language Model Inference: Background and Related Work

 \subsubsection{Complementary System-Level Optimizations}

-Beyond modifying the output layer itself, a parallel line of work targets end-to-end serving efficiency and long-context computation\cite{liu2024efficientfoundation}. \emph{Memory-Keyed Attention (MKA)} reduces the cost of long-context attention via hierarchical memory levels and recursive updates, enabling tighter compute and memory reuse without sacrificing quality \cite{liu2025mka}.
-At the serving layer, \emph{TinyServe} proposes query-aware cache selection that mitigates memory fragmentation and improves KV reuse under real-world, bursty query patterns \cite{liu2025tinyserve}. \emph{PiKV} further systematizes KV-cache management with a parallel, distributed design that co-optimizes routing, compression, and scheduling across multi-GPU/cluster deployments \cite{liu2025pikv}.
+Beyond modifying the output layer itself, a parallel line of work targets end-to-end serving efficiency and long-context computation\cite{liu2024contemporary,deng2020model}. \emph{Memory-Keyed Attention (MKA)} reduces the cost of long-context attention via hierarchical memory levels and recursive updates, enabling tighter compute and memory reuse without sacrificing quality \cite{liu2026mka}.
+At the serving layer, \emph{TinyServe} proposes query-aware cache selection that mitigates memory fragmentation and improves KV reuse under real-world, bursty query patterns \cite{liu2025tinyserve}. \emph{PiKV} further systematizes KV-cache management with a parallel, distributed design that co-optimizes routing, compression, and scheduling across multi-GPU/cluster deployments \cite{liu2025pikv}. \emph{FastKV} decouples context reduction from KV cache compression to accelerate the prefill--decoding pipeline \cite{jo2026fastkv}.
 Orthogonal to attention and cache scheduling, \emph{LLMEasyQuant} provides a scalable quantization toolkit that unifies static and online execution across single- and multi-node settings, improving throughput and memory footprint with minimal accuracy degradation \cite{liu2024llmeasyquant}.